Revolutionary Girl Utena: Gender

 Utena's desire to "become a prince" does not refer to a literal desire to become royalty or change her gender, but rather to her desire to exhibit qualities of courage, compassion, and strength that represent an ideal of princeliness.
 "Being a prince" thus constitutes a body of ideas connoting a sense of heroic agency, rather than a reflection of Utena's gender identity or presentation.
 The series contrasts the notion of the "prince" to that of the "princess", represented by the passive, helpless, and objectified Anthy.

-While this simple juxtaposition of prince and princess archetypes may suggest that Utena is a straightforward "feminist fairy tale", Napier argues that the series "is not simply a work of female empowerment".
-Rather, Napier and other critics argue that Utena uses the prince/princess dichotomy to examine how gender roles restrict the development of both women and men, how the victims of this system come to enforce these restrictions on other victims, and ultimately suggests that being a "prince" is as limiting as being a "princess", as both originate from the same restrictive system.
+Although the simple juxtaposition of prince and princess archetypes could suggest that Utena is a straightforward "feminist fairy tale", Napier argues that the series "is not simply a work of female empowerment".
+Napier and other critics argue that Utena uses the prince/princess dichotomy to examine how gender roles restrict the development of both women and men, how the victims of this system come to enforce these restrictions on other victims, and ultimately suggests that being a "prince" is as limiting as being a "princess", as both originate from the same restrictive system.
 This expression reaches its apex at the climax of the series, when Utena loses her final duel against Akio; though Utena ostensibly fails in her princely attempt to "save" Anthy, her actions cause Anthy to "question the rules governing her own performance as princess", and provokes her departure from Ohtori to a world where "the categories of prince and princess have been deconstructed and do not matter".